AlaskaAirlines/auro-popover/README.md

 <p id="example1">Hover over me</p>
 ```

 The following is an example of a popover with the trigger from within the scope of the shadow DOM using `slot` elements.
+This format will also work with nested shadow DOMs, from the implementor of `<auro-popover>` to the trigger component.

 ```html
 <auro-popover for="example2">